breatheco-de/content/src/content/lesson/what-is-sql-database.md

 #### UPDATE:

 Updates a record or row of a specific table.
-You have to give a group either one or many conditions to identify the specific row(s) you want to update.
+You have to give either one or many conditions to identify the specific row(s) you want to update.

 ```sql
 UPDATE table_name SET column1 = value1 WHERE [condition]